Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Problem Formulation and Proposed Framework

 We first define the slow control path $\mathbf{Y}(\tau)$, which drives the degradation dynamics $g_\phi$ in Eq.~\eqref{eq:slow_cde_integral}.
 Direct interpolation of raw observations $(\mathbf{z}_i, \mathbf{u}_i, \tau_i)$, as commonly done in standard CDEs (Sec.~\ref {ssec:ncde}), is insufficient here since these fast states and inputs do not directly capture latent physical processes, such as stress, fatigue, or wear, that govern degradation rates.
 Moreover, the observed states evolve on a much faster timescale than degradation.

 To address this, we introduce a \textbf{Degradation Path Transformation}.
-A learned mapping $h_\psi$ transforms observed states and control inputs at each slow-time $\tau_i$ into degradation-relevant features:
+A learned mapping $h_\psi$ transforms observed states and \revtext{exogenous} inputs at each slow-time $\tau_i$ into degradation-relevant features:

 These transformed features ${y}_i$ are then interpolated with a smooth interpolation scheme (e.g. natural cubic splines) over the sequence $\{(\mathbf{y}_i, \tau_i) \mid \tau_i \in [\tau_0, T]\}$ to construct a continuous path $\mathbf{Y}(\tau)$.
-This differentiable trajectory serves as input to the fast CDE, enabling operation dynamics modeling that is both driven by control input and degradation-aware.
+This differentiable trajectory serves as input to the fast CDE, enabling operation dynamics modeling that is both driven by \revtext{exogenous} inputs and degradation-aware.